-Read our updated trends report here: 2023 Wearable Device Trends
+Read our updated trends report here: 2023 Medical Device Industry Trends

 The medical device industry continues to face challenges presented during the coronavirus pandemic.
 While fighting to overcome these hurdles, the industry is seeing revolutionary trends emerge.
 The industry is still combating supply chain challenges, like raw material shortages and transport delays.
 While working to increase supply chain resilience, the ageing of the U.S. population is shaping and accelerating at-home care devices.
 Accessibility and product diversity is essential, along with personalized medicine.
 Wearables, specifically, heavily saturate the market as a must-have in healthcare.
 Along with wearables, new and innovative technology consumes the industry.
 From artificial intelligence (AI) to virtual reality (VR) devices, medical professionals are taking steps to advance their methods and treatment.
 As digitalization expands, the medical device industry must place a greater focus on risk management, cybersecurity, and data privacy to protect its consumers.
 Looking at these trends, the medical device industry will evolve immensely in the coming year.